ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_telco.md

 `POST /telco/accounts/usage`

-Obtain usage data for a specific service
+Obtain usage data for a specific set of service

 > Body parameter